OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 When creating a **Complete** pipe, Atlassian requires you to create a `pipe.yml` file.
 This document contains metadata about your pipe.
 It includes things like:
  - A friendly name of the pipe.
- - The docker image for your pipe in the format: `account/repo:tag`.
+ - The Dockerhub image for your pipe in the format: `account/repo:tag`.
  - A list of pipe variables where you can specify default values.
  - The Bitbucket repository where the pipe source code lives.
  - Details of the maintainer of the pipe.